swiftlang/swift-org-website/download/index.md

 ### RPM
 <div class="warning" markdown="1">
-Swift 5.6.3 RPMs for Amazon Linux 2 and CentOS 7 for **experimental use only**.
+Swift 5.7 RPMs for Amazon Linux 2 and CentOS 7 for **experimental use only**.
 Please provide your [feedback](https://github.com/apple/swift/issues).
-Swift 5.7 RPMs will be available soon.
 </div>